-- school prospectus

-- school newsletters

-- school website

-- signs and notices around the school
+- school website - signs and notices around the school

 Stratford-sub-Castle CE Primary School values co-operation from the local Police and community in assisting with the security arrangements for the school site and the surrounding area.
 Local residents are encouraged to report incidents directly to the Police.